 Dr. Schroeder serves as the Academic Integrity Coordinator.
 In this role, he is responsible for the day-to-day management of the academic integrity process.
 After a career in government and the defense industry spanning more than 35 years, he joined Marymount University as an adjunct professor, teaching Comparative Politics and American Government.
 He is also an adjunct professor teaching graduate-level courses in national security and international organizations at the Institute of World Politics.
 He received his Bachelor of Arts degree in Political Science from the University of Oregon, and a Master of Arts degree in Political Science from Portland State University.
 Dr. Schroeder also received his A.M. and Ph.D. in International Relations from the University of Southern California.

 Student Conduct Coordinator

-Jaleel serves as the Student Conduct Coordinator.
-He is responsible for the day to day processing and resolution of cases and provides additional support for the academic integrity program.
-Jaleel holds a Bachelor of Arts degree in English from The Pennsylvania State University - Greater Allegheny where he was an active student leader and served as a member of their conduct board.
-He is currently a graduate student in Point Park University's stage and screenwriting program.
+Ms. Griffith serves as the Student Conduct Coordinator.
+She is responsible for the day to day processing and resolution of cases and provides additional support for the academic integrity program.
+He holds a Bachelor of Arts degree in Sociology with a concentration in Criminology from Ohio University where she was an active student leader and served associate member educator of Alpha Psi Lambda fraternity.
+Ms. Griffith is currently pursueing a Master of Arts degree in School Counseling from Trinity Washington University.